 A red bin is for general household rubbish, including soft plastics (e.g. plastic wrap, bags, and bin liners), nappies, kitty litter, clothing, garden hoses, broken glassware, and foam packaging.

-Plastic contamination is everybody’s concern and us as a whole need to accomplish more.
+Plastic contamination is everybody’s concern and we as a whole need to accomplish more.
 Be a part of an awareness campaign or participate voluntarily in cleaning water bodies in your hometown.
-Reuse plastic items at home, transform it into some useful stuff by using easy DIY ideas.
+Reuse plastic items at home, and transform it into useful stuff by using easy DIY ideas.
 You will feel a sense of satisfaction by playing your part in lessening the plastic scrap in landfills without spending a dime.